springer12/simplisafe-python/README.md

 access.

-**VERY IMPORTANT NOTE:** the `Account` object contains references to SimpliSafe access and refresh tokens. **It is vitally important that you do not let these tokens leave your control.** If exposed, savvy attackers could use them to view and alter your system's state. **You have been warned; proper usage of these properties is solely your responsibility.**
+**VERY IMPORTANT NOTE:** the `Account` object contains references to SimpliSafe™ access and refresh tokens. **It is vitally important that you do not let these tokens leave your control.** If exposed, savvy attackers could use them to view and alter your system's state. **You have been warned; proper usage of these properties is solely your responsibility.**